hLunaaa/hLunaaa.github.io/_posts/2025-04-17-Minesweeper-Classic-ESP.markdown

 ![](/assets/{FB211914-8E66-435F-9BAD-01036C06A600}.png)

 At this point it is quite clear what this function does.
 We loop over the bitmap, setting the bomb flag `0x80` at random using `rand`.
-We also see the bitmap stride `32 * Y + X`, with `X` and `Y` starting at `1`.
+We see the bitmap stride `32 * Y + X`, with `X` and `Y` starting at `1`.
 With this information, we are able to read the bitmap and check for bomb flags.

 {% highlight C++ %}
 void loop_draw_esp(u8* game)